Living In A House During Probate [market_city]

 Handling a residence in probate in Kansas City, MO, poses various issues that can make the process difficult for heirs and executors.
 One common concern is negotiating the complex legal requirements of Missouri probate law, which include filing essential papers with the court and assuring compliance with state rules.

 Executors frequently have difficulty acquiring correct assessments and may experience delays due to backlogs in the local court system.
-Furthermore, unanticipated repairs or code violations detected during this period may necessitate fast action and additional investment.
+Also, unanticipated repairs or code violations detected during this period may require fast action and additional investment.

 Can You Reside in a Home During Probate in Missouri?